pyscript/docs/docs/user-guide/dom.md

 `pydom` `Element` is simply just an abstraction of a tranditional `Element` in a web page.
 Every `Element` always maps to an underlying `JavaScript` `Element` in a web page.
-These 2 elements are always in sync and any change of state in one is reflect into the other.
+These 2 elements are always in sync and any change of state in one is reflected in the other.

 #### Creating a new element